Silago

 Silago, officially the Municipality of Silago (Lungsod sa Silago; Bayan ng Silago), is a municipality in the province of Southern Leyte, Philippines.
-According to the 2020 census, it has a population of 13,116 people.
+According to the 2024 census, it has a population of 14,677 people.

 It was used to be barrio of Hinunangan until Executive Order No. 326 dated May 17, 1950 separated it from the mother town.
 The town has an ebony beach with unique black sand.

 Etymology

-The name "Silago" was a shortening of Spanish murcielago ("bat"), referring to an account when the Spaniards encountered bats in the area perching in trees locally known as tuog.
+The name "Silago" was a shortening of Spanish murcielago (bat), referring to an account when the Spaniards encountered bats in the area perching in trees locally known as tuog.
 The natives replied the incomprehensible question of the name of their place asked by the Spaniards saying "tua'y daghang kabug" in the belief that the Spaniards were amazed the huge number of bats present in the area that time.
 The place was then called "Murcielago" and over time, was shortened to its present name Silago.

 However, accounts from Pigafetta on the Magellan voyage indicates a certain island in Leyte recorded as 'Cenalo' along with the recorded 'Hinnangar' (Hinunangan), and 'Abarien' (Cabalian), which in a new presentation by Greg Hontiveros on the First Mass controversy published in 2008, designated it to the Hingatungan Point in the town and therefore not an island as the account indicates.

 History

-Silago was once part of the Municipality of Hinunangan, and under its political jurisdictions, even during World War I and II.
+Silago was once part of the Municipality of Hinunangan, and under its political jurisdiction.

-During World War II, Silago was chosen as the site of USS Nautilus (SS-168) submarine landing of American military arms and equipment and goods for the Leyte guerillas.
-The military hardware was efficiently moved to Leyte by hundreds of volunteer guards under the Leyte area command of Col. Ruperto K. Kangleon.
+During World War II, Silago was the site of the USS Nautilus (SS-168) dropping off American weapons for Leyte resistance fighters.

-After the Second World War, Silago became more progressive and had increased its population, and thus became the biggest barangay of Hinunangan.
-Progress served as pushing factor that Silago has availed and gained qualifications to become a municipality.

-In 1948, the Secretary of National Defense Ruperto Kangleon took efforts for the conversion of barrio Silago to a municipality.
-And on June 20, 1950, the Municipality of Silago was inaugurated by virtue of an Executive Order No. 326 issued by President Elpidio Quirino.
-Such Executive Order was chartered through Republic Act No. 5962 "Creating the Municipality of Silago in the Province of Southern Leyte" on June 21, 1969.
+After World War II, in 1948, local officials, with the support of then-Secretary of National Defense Ruperto Kangleon took efforts to turn Silago from a barrio into a municipality.
+On 20 June 1950, the Municipality of Silago was founded through Executive Order No. 326 issued by President Elpidio Quirino.
+The Executive Order was chartered through Republic Act No. 5962.

-This was made possible also through the invaluable services and voluntary effort extended by Canuto Capapas and Apolonio A. Lucero by donating real properties as lands to meet the requirements of becoming a municipality.